Elementary school Green Teams

 Are you willing to work on a project to help the environment become a cleaner, greener place?

 If so, make sure your school is participating in the King County Green Schools Program and then ask for help.
-Assistance is available for schools in King County outside the City of Seattle who are participating in the Green Schools Program, and is provided at no charge to recipients.
+Assistance is available for schools in King County outside the City of Seattle who are participating in the Green Schools Program.

-- Assistance is available for a class or group with any number of students, from a small class to the entire school.
+- Guidance is available for a class or group with any number of students, from a small class to the entire school.

 - See the Green Team guide Download PDF 275 K on how to start, sustain, and reward a team.

-- Use this sample Green Team application Download PDF 50 K form to recruit and engage students.
+- Use this sample Green Team application Download PDF 50 K form to recruit and engage students in your student team or group.

-- Check out the Earth Day activity guide Download PDF 350 K for ideas about educational and promotional campaigns, community and stewardship activities, competitions, field trips, and more.
+- Check out the Earth Day activity guide Download PDF 200 K for ideas about educational and promotional campaigns, community and stewardship activities, competitions, and more.

 - For resources on building a worm bin for your classroom or school, go to the Worm Bins and Composting section of the Elementary School Programs documents page.